ADA-research/Sparkle/Examples/selection_multi-file_instance.md

 #### Run the solvers

 Run the solvers on all instances; add the `--parallel` option to run in parallel.
-For the CCAG (Constrained Covering Array Generation) problem we measure the quality performance by setting the `--performance-measure` option.
+For the CCAG (Constrained Covering Array Generation) problem we measure the absolute quality performance by setting the `--performance-measure` option, to avoid needing this for every command it can also be set in `Settings/sparkle_settings.ini`.

 `Commands/run_solvers.py --performance-measure QUALITY_ABSOLUTE`

-#### Create a portfolio selector
+#### Construct a portfolio selector

 Construct a portfolio selector, using the previously computed features and the results of running the solvers.
-We again set the performance measure to quality, to avoid needing this for every command it can also be set in `Settings/sparkle_settings.ini`.
+We again set the performance measure to absolute quality.

 `Commands/construct_sparkle_portfolio_selector.py --performance-measure QUALITY_ABSOLUTE`